-Care should be taken not to overdrive the inputs of the AD-C08D1020.
+Care should be taken not to overdrive the inputs of the ADC08D1520.
 Such practice may lead to conversion inaccuracies and even to device damage.

 Incorrect analog input common mode voltage in the d.c. coupled mode.
-As discussed in 1.1.4 The Analog Inputs and 2.2 THE ANALOG INPUT, the Input common mode voltage must remain within 50 mV of the VCMO output , which has a variability with temperature that must also be tracked.
+As discussed in 1.1.4 The Analog Inputs and 2.2 THE ANALOG INPUT, the Input common mode voltage must remain within 50 mV of the VCMO output , which varies with temperature and must also be tracked.
 Distortion performance will be degraded if the input common mode voltage is more than 50 mV from VCMO.

 Using an inadequate amplifier to drive the analog input.
-Use care when choosing a high frequency amplifier to drive the ADC08D1020 as many high speed amplifiers will have higher distortion than will the ADC08D1020, resulting in overall system performance degradation.
+Use care when choosing a high frequency amplifier to drive the ADC08D1520 as many high speed amplifiers will have higher distortion than the ADC08D1520, resulting in overall system performance degradation.

 Driving the VBG pin to change the reference voltage.
 As mentioned in 2.1 THE REFERENCE VOLTAGE, the reference voltage is intended to be fixed by FSR pin or Full-Scale Voltage Adjust register settings.
-Over driving this pin will not change the full scale value, but can otherwise upset operation.
+Over driving this pin will not change the full scale value, but can be used to change the LVDS common mode voltage from 0.8V to 1.2V by tying the VBG pin to VA.